Return to Cthulhu Introduction

 The next part is the apostrophe.
 The apostrophe, believe it or not, is actually used as a letter in some languages, such as Arabic (where you pronounce it like the dash in uh-oh) and transliterations of Russian (where it makes a sound softer and adds a y-like sound) and Georgian (where it turns the previous letter into an ejective).
 The most common uses are those in Arabic and Georgian.
 However, it can't work like in Arabic because following a p is unpronounceable, and it can't be like Georgian either because the p is already ejective: you can't make it more ejective.
 Although I could make it like in Russian, I thought that wasn't a very good idea, partly because Cthulhu is anything but soft and gentle, and partly because there's no clear way to interpret the h' in wgah'nagl: h isn't even pronounced (see previous paragraph, and later sections), and if you skip back over it there's no way to have that effect on a vowel.
 I thought the most likely pronunciation was similar to in Georgian, where it marks ejectives, but not exactly that because h does that.
 So instead, I interpreted it in an unusual but plausible (especially given later on, with how it works with w, y, and l) way: pharyngealization, which is a process used in languages like Arabic, Hebrew, and some Native American languages.
 For details on how to do it see below; it adds a very dark, emphatic flavor.

 The p in ph'nglui is what is called pharyngealized.
-It's notoriously difficult for foreigners to pronounce, and only exists in about one percent of languages.
+It's notoriously difficult for foreigners to pronounce, and only exists in about one percent of languages, including Arabic but practically nothing else.
 Before you give up, just note that the th sound in "think" is even rarer; it just happens to exist in English, which is more widespread.
 There's no easy way to do it; the best thing you can do is physically strangle yourself with your hand while saying ph.
 Once you're comfortable with the way it feels in your mouth you can try doing it without your hand.
+It may be a good idea to try this with a more familiar sound that exists in English so that you only balance one unfamiliar variable rather than two; if it sounds like you're being strangled, you're doing it right; the key is to get that sound without actually being strangled.

 This is self-evident from the spelling.
 See below.